Colorado Defamation Law Explained

 This article will explain what defamation is, how to recognize if the statement is defamatory and the elements of defamation in Colorado.
-The article will also introduce you to a reliable service that drafts formal Cease and Desist letters on your behalf regarding defamation with DoNotPay.
+The article will also introduce you to a that drafts formal cease and desist letters on your behalf regarding defamation.

 Slander vs Libel

 Defamation can be subdivided into two categories: slander and libel.
 Here is what you need to know about the two types of defamation:

 |Libel is defamation with a permanent record, such as written or published defamatory statements||Slander is defamation with no permanent record, such as a spoken defamatory statements or gestures|

 |Libel can be found in print media such as newspapers and magazines, and on the internet, on websites, and social media.||Slander can be found in public places, television programs, podcasts, by phone, face-to-face conversations, and more.|

 |General Libel punishment is monetary compensation or fines, however, punishment for seditious libel (printed defamatory statement about the president, government, or Congress) is imprisonment.||General Punishment includes financial compensation or civil lawsuits – but it may vary depending on the country.|

 Colorado Defamation Law